NaNdalal-dev/Travel-insurance-prediction/README.md

 # Travel-insurance-prediction
-Deep Learning project predict whether a person will take travel insurance
+Deep Learning project to predict whether a person will take travel insurance or not